Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Generalizations

 \section{Generalizations}

-In previous sections, we focus on sum-rate maximization and transmit power minimization problems for MU-MISO systems.
-However, the technique for dealing with BD-RIS-related variables (i.e., $\bthe$ and $\bB$) is general, and the proposed optimization framework can be extended to other utility functions and MU-MIMO systems.
+In previous sections, we focus on sum-rate maximization and transmit power minimization problems for MU-MISO systems, assuming {perfect instantaneous CSI and a BD-RIS operating in the reflective mode} with infinite-resolution admittances (i.e., the entries of $\bB$ are continuous).
+However, the technique for dealing with BD-RIS-related variables (i.e., $\bthe$ and $\bB$) is general, and the proposed optimization framework can be extended { in several aspects}.
 In this section, we explore the broader applicability of our proposed approach.